 Also, by applying Task Sequence Debug, you can control and troubleshoot any task sequence deployment.
-This task sequence debugger you can mainly use for testing purpose.
-But make sure when you’re using a task sequence debug, it deployed to a smaller group of device collections.
+This task sequence debugger you can mainly use for testing purposes.
+But make sure when you’re using a task sequence debug, it is deployed to a smaller group of device collections.

 Task sequence debugger, a new troubleshooting tool, was introduced in SCCM CB version 1906.
 An administrator can deploy the task sequence debug into a small collection for troubleshooting the OSD.

 By deploying this task sequence, debug will allow an administrator to control each step of the task sequence to troubleshoot and investigate the issue.
 Task sequence debugger can be run on the same device during the task sequence deployment, not into a remote device.

 let’s discuss below the pre-requisites required to use the Task sequence debugger.

 Make sure ConfigMgr clients are upgraded to the above 1906 version.